yiyeum/VueJS-Contact-List/README.md

 * #### Purpose of this practice
      1. To try Vue with an Array.
-     2. To apply on practical form.
+     2. To apply on the practical form.
      3. To improve my planning, searching, correcting errors skills with Vue.